julik/sylens/README.markdown

 ![Cam Controls][14]

-Note that in order to achieve good redistortion you need to have enough vertices in your geometry.
+Note that in order to achieve good redistortion **you need to have enough vertices in your geometry.**
+That is, Nuke's lens distortion function is not a **fragment shader**, but a **vertex shader** - it transforms the actual vertices in the geometry as opposed to requested pixels.

 For example, a Cylinder having only one span vertically only distorts at the caps with straight lines being traced between vertices:

 ![Cam Few Subdivs][15]